 How do I sign up?

-How are Medicaid clients enrolled into the ACC?
+How are Health First Colorado members enrolled into the ACC?

-Our ACC Client Selection page can help you learn how clients are selected for enrollment.
-Once selected, clients are sent an enrollment letter which includes the opportunity to pick their own PCMP or to opt-out of the ACC program.
+Our ACC Member Selection page can help you learn how members are selected for enrollment.
+Once selected, members are sent an enrollment letter which includes the opportunity to pick their own PCMP or to opt-out of the ACC program.
 Here is an example of an enrollment letter:

 Important Communication to Providers

-- Letter regarding providing services and submitting claims for ACC clients
+- Letter regarding providing services and submitting claims for ACC members

 - PCMP Provider Rate Table